magento/devdocs/src/cloud/configure/setup-b2b.md

 -  [Magento B2B Developer Guide][b2b-dev]
 -  [Magento B2B User Guide][b2b-user]

+{:.bs-callout-tip}
+Because we provide B2B as a module for {{site.data.var.ece}}, we highly recommend that you have your Magento application fully deployed to an Integration or Staging environment before beginning.

 ## Install B2B module

 We recommend working in a development branch when adding the B2B module to your project.
 If you do not have a branch, see the [Get started creating branches][branching] topic.

-{:.bs-callout-info}
-Because we provide B2B as a module for {{site.data.var.ece}}, we highly recommend that you have your Magento application fully deployed to an Integration or Staging environment before beginning.
+When installing the B2B module, the `Magento_B2b` module name is automatically inserted in the [`app/etc/config.php`][config] file.
+There is no need to edit the file directly.

 {:.procedure}
 To install the B2B module: